cetz-package/cetz/src/draw/shapes.typ

 /// - **base**: Horizontally centered baseline of the content
 /// - **base-east**: Baseline height extended to the east
 /// - **base-west**: Baseline height extended to the west
+/// - **text**: Position at the content start on the baseline of the content
 #let content(
     ..args-style,
     angle: 0deg,